miefos/faas-go-distributed-systems/README.md

 ```

 ## Modules
+- The auth service is available INTERNALLY at http://auth-service:8080, EXTERNALLY at http://x.x.x.x:4000.
+- The registry service is available INTERNALLY at http://registry-service:8081, EXTERNALLY at http://x.x.x.x:5000.

 ### APISIX
 I have no freaking clue of what this does or how it works, we'll explore it.